Creamy Mushroom Toast with White Wine & Crème Fraîche

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-In this version I add more of a French twist, reducing a bit of white wine with the mushrooms and adding crème fraîche for a creamier finish inspired by one of my favorite mushroom pasta recipes and a dish I had at one of my favorite Venice, CA restaurants Gjelina, years ago.
-This restaurant-style mushroom toast can be made at home for an appetizer, a quick dinner paired with a simple green salad, or topped with an egg for a breakfast twist.
-While it really works in any season, I particularly love this recipe for the fall and winter months.
+This creamy mushroom toast takes on a subtle French twist by reducing white wine with the mushrooms and finishing with crème fraîche for an extra-luxurious texture.
+Inspired by one of my favorite mushroom pasta recipes (and a memorable meal at Gjelina in Venice, CA), this restaurant-style mushroom toast is surprisingly easy to make at home.
+Serve it as an elegant appetizer, a quick dinner paired with a simple green salad, or top it with a jammy egg for a cozy breakfast or brunch moment.
+While it works year-round, it’s especially perfect for fall and winter when comforting, savory flavors shine.

 Key Ingredients in This Recipe